 In the coming year, more managers will change their management strategy to take a personalized approach to motivating individuals to help them meet their performance goals, which in turn will boosts team performance.

 6) A Streamlined Approach To Learning And Employee Development

 According to Gallup, 87% of Millennials cite access to professional development and career growth opportunities as the most important factor in a job.

 Look for companies to respond to this need by providing more employee training and development opportunities, but not the traditional kind.
 Organizations are moving toward micro-learning, which are short, informal, self-directed and mobile-optimized content on single topics.
 These can be brief videos, webinars, podcasts, or even games that provide learning materials in an easy-to-absorb format.

-These employee development methods put staff in control of their development so that they can add to their skillset with on-demand content.
-It makes learning more continuous and engaging.
+Employee training software also puts staff in control of their development so that they can add to their skillset with on-demand content.
+Training software makes learning more continuous and engaging.